 According to PhoneArena , the problem is said to come from iOS 17 and is connected to Apple's Attention Aware feature.
-This feature uses the TrueDepth camera to determine whether the user is paying attention to their iPhone and takes corresponding actions.
+This feature uses the TrueDepth camera to determine whether the user is paying attention to their iPhone and takes actions accordingly.
 For example, if it detects that the user is looking at the phone, it will lower the volume of alerts because it thinks the user is still looking at the screen.

 There are several ways to fix the problem of iPhone alarm not ringing that users can refer to.